-Connecting Power Cord Anti-trip
+Connecting Power Cord Anti-Trip (Optional) - part 2

-2. After plugging the power cord into the power outlet, slide the protector over the remaining strap until it slides over the end of the power cord.

-3. Wrap the strap of the protective cord around the power cord and lock it tightly.
+- 2. After plugging the power cord into the power outlet, slide the protector over the remaining strap until it slides over the end of the power cord. - 3.
+Wrap the strap of the protective cord around the power cord and lock it tightly.
 Fasten the straps until the power cord is securely fastened.